 Important Points to Note

 - The amount of the deposit in a PPF account should not exceed Rs 1.5 lakh in a financial year.

-- If the amount invested in the minor’s PPF account is from the income of the parent/guardian, then that amount can be included in the under Section 80C of the Income Tax and will be eligible for tax benefits
+- If the amount invested in the minor’s PPF account is from the income of the parent/guardian, then that amount can be included under Section 80C of the Income Tax and will be eligible for tax benefits

 - It is mandatory to transfer the account from the guardian to the minor as soon as they attain 18 years of age.

-- A depositor can also close the minor’s PPF account under certain specific conditions such as any emergency medical purpose, for minor's higher education, etc.
+- A depositor can also close the minor’s PPF account under certain specific conditions such as any emergency medical purpose, for the minor's higher education, etc.

 - The depositor can also avail of a loan against a PPF account if that amount is used for the welfare of the minor.